 Cardiac Arrest can happen at any time – do you know what to do?
 Age is not a factor – it can happen to a child playing sport or a pensioner doing their weekly shop.
 We all hope it will never happen but think – only one person in ten is saved in the UK while in Norway one person in four is saved!!

-The AED (defibrillator) is now on the outside wall of the cricketers restaurant – it is available 24/7 and at night is Floodlit.
+The AED (defibrillator) is now on the outside wall of the Cricketers.
+It is available 24/7 and at night is floodlit.
 It is very simple to use but, as with all things, fear and the usual lack of calm in an emergency is a problem.
-There is very little time to act!.
+There is very little time to act!
 Every minute counts.

 Anyone at all can do CPR and help to save a life.
 The use of the defibrillator is the second step.
-You cannot make a mistake the defib.will speak to you from the moment it is switched on and will tell you what to do and when.
-It will monitor the patient tell you when to shock and when to continue CPR.
-Meanwhile the ambulance will be on way with paramedics to take over.
+You cannot make a mistake as the defibrillator will speak to you from the moment it is switched on and will tell you what to do and when.
+It will monitor the patient, tell you when to shock, and when to continue CPR.
+Meanwhile the ambulance will be on its way with paramedics to take over.

-If you would like to more about How to Use the Defibrillator please contact David Mills on email@example.com
+If you would like to more about how to use the defibrillator please contact the Parish Clerk on firstname.lastname@example.org or Cllr Alistair NcGarry on email@example.com.

 Please take a look at the CPR video which shows you everything you need to know and how to use the Defibrillator.
 You can watch the video here